vinesh178/customer-service-agent/README.md

 The agent will:
 - Connect to your LiveKit room
-- Handle incoming phone calls via configured SIP trunks
+- Handle incoming/outgoing phone calls via configured SIP trunks
+- Automatically detect voicemail systems and leave appropriate messages
-- Respond as a helpful assistant representing Dan and Dave's AI Consulting
+- Respond as Sarah, representing Dan and Dave's AI Consulting in Tahoe, CA

 ## Testing